-Drilling on the Akie property by Inmet Mining Corporation from 1994 to 1996 and by Canada Zinc Metals from 2005 to 2012 has identified a significant body of barite enriched lead-zinc-silver SEDEX mineralization which has been named the Cardiac Creek deposit.
-The deposit is hosted by variably siliceous, fine grained clastic rocks of the Middle to Late Devonian ‘Gunsteel’ Formation.
-Exploration completed to date suggests that the Cardiac Creek deposit is open for expansion, particularly the higher grade mineralization along plunge to the northwest and southeast and down the dip of the plane of the deposit to the southwest.
+Drilling on the Akie property by Inmet Mining Corporation from 1994 to 1996 and by Canada Zinc Metals from 2005 to the present has identified a significant body of barite enriched lead-zinc-silver SEDEX mineralization which has been named the Cardiac Creek deposit.
+The deposit is hosted by variably siliceous, fine grained clastic rocks of the Middle to Late Devonian Gunsteel Formation.
+Exploration completed to date suggests that the Cardiac Creek deposit is open for expansion, particularly the higher grade mineralization along strike to the northwest and southeast and down the dip of the plane of the deposit to the southwest.

-Using this estimate, the deposit contains 2.4 billion pounds of zinc, 472 million pounds of lead and 5.6 million ounces of silver in the indicated category (at 5% zinc cut-off), and 2.6 billion pounds of zinc, 482 million pounds of lead and 6.1 million ounces of silver in the inferred category (at 5% zinc cut-off).
+Using this estimate, the deposit contains 3.54 billion pounds of zinc, 685 million pounds of lead and 8.6 million ounces of silver in the indicated category, and 1.2 billion pounds of zinc, 207 million pounds of lead and 2.9 million ounces of silver in the inferred category (at 5% zinc cut-off).
 The deposit remains open along strike and at depth.

-The calculated mineral resource estimate, at a series of industry-standard cut-off Zn grades, can be seen in the table below.
+The sensitivity of the calculated mineral resource estimate at a series of industry-standard cut-off Zn grades, can be seen in Table 2.0

 (1) “Base case” cut-off grade of 5% Zn highlighted in table